Jose-Sabater/Psychology-Pal/README.md

 Handles different languages with ease, examples below in spanish for instance.
 All visualized in a streamlit app
-This showcase is based on a Psycology assistant, but it could be applied to any medical field.
+This showcase is based on a Psychology assistant, but it could be applied to any medical field.

 ## Requirements